muhammedjamsheer/Angular/Basics.md

 **[⬆ Back to Top](#table-of-contents)**

+#### Bootstrapping in Angular
+ Bootstrapping is a technique of initializing or loading our Angular application.
+ The Angular takes the following steps to load our first view.
+ * Index.html Loads First
+ * Angular, Third-party libraries & Application loads
+ * Main.ts the application entry point
+ * Root Module
+ * Root Component
+ * Template

 8. ### Angular Decorators
   Decorators are design patterns used to isolate the modification or decoration of a class without modifying the source code.